toucan-games/toucan_ecs/README.md

 ## Feature flags

-This library contains some feature flags:
+This crate has the following Cargo features:

 | Feature name | Description                                |
 |--------------|--------------------------------------------|